MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/defender-experts-report.md

 ## Address security gaps and apply additional mitigations

 Each security recommendation in the Recommended action section includes actionable remediation steps customized based on the observations and findings in the current threat landscape in the context of what’s been happening in your environment .
-Thus, when the threat landscape changes, the recommendation also changes as it continuously collects information from both.

-You are not only notified of the threats and risks but also provided with suggestions to resolve those threats.
+This set of references also help you shorten the time to deploy your mitigations or solutions.

 Some recommendation actions provide additional information and have quick access to relevant resources within Microsoft 365 Defender portal and other documentation.
 Click the arrow beside a recommendation to expand it.

 ## Submit feedback about the report

-Microsoft Defender Experts are continuously improving this interactive report to measure its effectiveness and ensure that you’re getting the relevant information and insights you need to defend your environments from attacks.
+Microsoft Defender Experts are continuously improving this report to measure its effectiveness and ensure that you’re getting the relevant information and insights you need to defend your environments from attacks.

 To submit feedback, click **Feedback** at the top of this page.